ben-biddington/Signal-Desktop-Development-Guide/how/tests/how-test-electron-works.md

 `test-electron` runs tests inside an `electron` instance.

+These tests are not for the UI per se, they are for things that require `electron` context.

-Instead of starting the application with `background.html` it uses `test/index.html`.
+Instead of starting the application with `background.html` it uses `test/index.html`, which loads the tests.

 The `electron` instance is headless.